toufiqfarhan0/game-hub-project/README.md

 2. Run  `npm install`  to install the required dependencies.
 3. Get a RAWG API key at  [https://rawg.io/apidocs](https://rawg.io/apidocs).
 You'll have to create an account first.
 4. Add the API key to  **src/services/api-client.ts**
-5. Run  `npm run dev`  to start the web server.ackedit.io/).
+5. Run  `npm run dev`  to start the web server.